Characterizing stochastic cell cycle dynamics in exponential growth: Results

 Before returning to our model, we will explore the behavior of the exponential mean.
 Consider the special case of a distribution that is very narrow relative to the growth rate.
 In this case:

 where the exponential mean is equal to the mean to the order of the variance ($\sigma^2_t$) times the growth rate $k$.
+Details of the derivation are given in Appendix~\ref{expmeannarrow}.
 Short-lived states and states with small lifetime-variance will therefore have exponential means equal to the mean.
 More generally, the Jensen inequality always guarantees the exponential mean is less than or equal to the mean:

 since the function $g(t)$ is convex \cite{Jensen1906}.